MicrosoftDocs/ai-builder/ai-builder-docs/improve-form-processing-performance.md

 ### What can I do if I have a low accuracy score for a field, table, or checkbox?

-1. Check that the field, table, or checkbox has been tagged correctly in all the documents.
+1. Check that the field, table, or checkbox is tagged correctly in all the documents.
 1. Provide more sample documents for training where the field, table, or checkbox is present.

 ### What can I do if I have a low accuracy score for a collection?